Alfred B. Porter: Making This World a Better Place for Children Through His Stories

-In an effort to celebrate the upcoming Black History Month, Professor Alfred Porter, whose life is dedicated to the academe, writing and public speaking, is pleased to announce that he is one of the successful and highlighted EBook writers recognized by the said event and its organization.

-Los Angeles, CA -- (SBWIRE) -- 02/06/2013 -- In an effort to celebrate the upcoming Black History Month, Professor Alfred Porter , whose life is dedicated to the academe, writing and public speaking, is pleased to announce that he is one of the successful and highlighted EBook writers recognized by the said event and its organization.
+Seattle, WA -- (SBWIRE) -- 02/08/2013 -- In an effort to celebrate the upcoming Black History Month, Professor Alfred Porter, whose life is dedicated to the academe, writing and public speaking, is pleased to announce that he is one of the successful and highlighted EBook writers recognized by the said event and its organization.
 Porter is more than happy to be one of the popular children EBook writers of his generation, as his efforts to make a difference have just been acknowledged.

 The magnificent works of Porter encourage children to explore their imagination about a world they could possibly build, too.
 As an EBook writer, he specializes in sci-fi, Bible stories-related works, and fable genres.
 Apparently, his books target children who are eager to know “How David Really Defeated Goliath”, the life story of “Princess Sarah”, relationship of Man and animals in “The Farmer and the Cow”, among many other stories.